Genesee Valley Park

 Genesee Valley has two restrooms placed on either side of the park.
 The first one is located between the Hawthorne and Dogwood Shelters.
 The second bathroom is located on the Elmwood Road side of the park next to the Roundhouse Shelter.
+Both are open seasonally between May 1st and October 31st.
 See the park map for specific locations (the bathrooms are the small orange circles).

 Before heading out to Genesee Valley Park print the map.
 The color coded hiking trails and additional details will keep you on the right track.

 There are two trails located in Genesee Valley Park, they are the Red Creek Trail and the Genesee Greenway.
 The Genesee Greenway stretches from Lehigh Valley Trail Park, and to Downtown Rochester.

 Genesee Valley Park has 7 softball fields, 3 multi-use athletic fields, and 1 cricket pitch located throughout the park, that are available for rent.
 Softball fields #1-3 are located in the very south end of the park, off Crittenden Road.
 Fields #4-#7 others are located off East River Road, south of the Erie Canal.
 There are also three Multi-use athletic fields; one near Hawthorne Shelter, one near Canalside Shelter, and one near Riverbend Shelter.
 The Cricket Pitch is located near Softball Field #7.